mariafelecann/UBB-CompSci/semester2/object-oriented-programming/assigment 7 - tutorials/README.md

 ## Overview

-This project is a Tutorial Management System designed to help users manage their tutorial collections efficiently.
+This c++ project is a Tutorial Management System designed to help users manage their tutorial collections efficiently.
 It allows users to add, delete, update, and view tutorials, as well as manage a watchlist of favorite tutorials.

 ## Features